adityaramesh/ccbase/documentation.md

 ## `ccbase.unit_test`

-This header provides some utilities for basic unit testing.
+This header provides some utilities for very basic unit testing.
 Tests are implemented as modules, and a set of related modules is gathered in a suite.
 Here is an example of a file called `test.cpp` which uses the unit testing functionality.